mistio/mist-ee/README.md

 ```
 LDAP_SETTINGS = {
     'SERVER': 'XXX.XXX.XXX.XXX',  # IP and FQDN will both work
     'OU': 'IT,Employee',  # For LDAP enter Organizational Unit name.
-For multiple OU's separate with a comma.
+For nested OU's separate with a comma.
+If you have members in separate OU's then add them as a list: ['Devops,Employee', 'QA,Tester,Employee'].
 For AD ignore.
     'DC': 'my.domain',  # Main domain of LDAP and AD servers
     'ORG_NAME': 'myMistOrg',  # Mist org name which will authenticate over LDAP
     'AD': True  # Set True when using AD.
 Set False for LDAP server.